Battle of Nogales (1915): Battle

 In November 1915, Pancho Villa was engaged in the major Battle of Agua Prieta, a battle he ultimately lost.
 Short on men and supplies, Villa sent a detachment to Nogales, Sonora, and the town was occupied without opposition.
 Shortly thereafter, a series of raids were launched across the international border into Arizona.
 It is not known which faction was responsible for the attacks, as both were known for raiding in southern Arizona, but it was most likely the Villistas.
 According to author Francisco Arturo Rosales, Villa's intentions at the time were to retaliate against the United States for their aid to Carrancista forces at Agua Prieta and to destabilize the region enough to where President Venustiano Carranza could no longer control it.
 On November 21, two Buffalo Soldiers from Troop F, 10th Cavalry, were fired on while manning a border observation post near "Monument 117".
 The cavalrymen returned the fire and in the gunfight Private Willie Norman was wounded.
 On the next day, five "armed Mexicans" attacked a small camp of Troop F soldiers along the Santa Cruz River near Nogales, Arizona.
 The soldiers returned fire with revolvers and killed two of the raiders.
 On November 25, some "guerrillas" crossed the border and attacked a 10th Cavalry outpost that protected Mascarena's Ranch.
 Again the soldiers were from Troop F and they repulsed the raiders, one Mexican was wounded and captured.
 The situation was about to get much more serious though.

-On the next day, while evacuating Nogales, Sonora, Villista snipers began shooting at American soldiers of the 12th Infantry who were guarding the border in Nogales, Arizona.
+On the next day, with Obregon's forces approaching the city, the Villistas began evacuating Nogales, Sonora.
+However, their evacuation was disrupted when a train used to transport Villista troops out of the city was captured by Obregon's troops.
+After the remainder of the evacuation was delayed, Villista snipers began shooting at American soldiers of the 12th Infantry who were guarding the border in Nogales, Arizona.
 In response to the sniping, the American commander of the 12th Infantry, Colonel William H. Sage, ordered his men to form a skirmish line and prepare for battle.